ppesterev/bigtrip/considerations.md

 1d 0h 5m should not drop hours, i guess
 gonna be an issue with displaying event durations longer than a year
 actually, even just longer than a month

-offline:
-destinations & offers are cached - app can start offline

 ~~disable filter option when it's empty~~
 ~~check if sort by price should take offers into account~~ _guess so_